 Can you visit Hornstrandir in winter?

-No, Hornstrandir Nature Reserve is only accessible during summer, typically from late June to mid-August, when boat services operate from Isafjordur.
-Winter weather renders it unreachable.
+No. Hornstrandir Nature Reserve is only accessible in summer, typically from late June to mid-August, when boat services run from Isafjordur.
+Winter conditions make it unreachable.

 How many days should I spend in Isafjordur?